-Important: The options available in Community Management are based on your community template selection, permissions, and preferences.
-For example, if your community does not use topics, you will not see the Topics node.
+(1) Important: The options available in Community Management are based on your community template selection, permissions, and preferences.
+For example, if your community does not use topics, you don't see the Topics section.
 Some of the options in the following list may not be applicable in your community.
-To display all nodes, go to Administration > Preferences and enable Show all settings in Community Management.
+To display all sections, go to Administration > Preferences and enable Show all settings in Community Management.